abdkhanstd/Sports2/README.md

 I won't explain amateur videos here; such videos usually have an “Egocentric vision” or “first-person vision”.
 See https://en.wikipedia.org/wiki/Egocentric_vision for details.

 On the other hand, Broadcast sports videos capture the same point from multiple cameras at different angles and astonishingly none of the view stays for more than a couple of seconds.
 Scientifically speaking, there is no continuity within the frames.
 See the figure below and try to visualize it.
+If we closely look at the first row of the figure below, it can be noticed that the camera is switching, the zoom and pan levels are changing.
+In the second row, it can be observed that the camera is moving along with the players while zooming, even switching at some points.

 ![Selected frame samples from SP-2 dataset (first two rows) and UCF101](https://raw.githubusercontent.com/abdkhanstd/Sports2/master/Figures/cv.png)